afonsobspinto/strapi-plugin-import-csv/README.md

 # Gotchas

-The plugin was created to be used once and was used in a very custom context.
+The plugin was created to be used once and it was used in a very custom context.
 UI/UX & error handling could use some work.

 # FAQ